17 (XXXTentacion album): Background

-While XXXTentacion was in jail for aggravated battery charges on his allegedly pregnant ex-girlfriend, he signed an exclusive distribution deal with Empire Distribution.
+While XXXTentacion was in jail for battery charges on his allegedly pregnant ex-girlfriend, he signed an exclusive distribution deal with Empire Distribution.
 Empire Distribution made an official announcement on March 2, 2017, while he was still in jail that his debut album Bad Vibes would be released in spring 2017.
-Talking to XXL while in prison, XXXTentacion announced 17, I Need Jesus and Members Only, Vol. 3 saying: I got this really really, really good album called 17.
+Talking to XXX while in jail, XXXTentacion announced 17, I Need Jesus, and Members Only, Vol. 3 saying: I got this really really, really good album called 17.
 That's more of an alternative, R&B sound.
 Then I've got this mixtape called I Need Jesus, which is mainly rap and the underground sound I did.
 So I'm trying to give my fans and anybody that comes in and listens to me everything with the mixtape and album.
 And then I want to come out with Members Only Vol. 3.
 People are gonna be really surprised about the shit I drop.XXXTentacion later reaffirmed the announcement of 17, Revenge, Members Only Vol. 3 and I Need Jesus during an interview with WMIB following his release from prison in March 2017.
 He later used the app Periscope to talk to his followers and announce the three albums once again.
 He later said that 17 would be released after he finished working on Members Only Vol. 3 with his collective, "Members Only".
 Members Only Vol. 3 was released on June 26, 2017.
 He began to preview short snippets on his Instagram page that were later taken down, one of the snippets had the caption "Working on the [sic] album, what do you think?".